Community Development - Special Event Permits

 Special Event Permit Application Process

 Pitkin County requires a Special Event Permit for special events held within the County which includes any organized activity involving the use of, or having impact upon, public property, public facilities, parks, sidewalks, roads or the temporary use of private property in a manner that varies from its current land use.

-Applicants are required to create an account and sign in to the Special Event Permit Application in order to save, view and edit applications.
-It is recommended that applicants read through the Special Event Permit Guide to answer any questions they may have regarding their event, and determine what necessary materials are to be submitted with their application.
+Applicants are required to create an account and sign in to the Special Event Permit Application at least 90 days prior to the event, in order to save, view and edit applications.
+It is recommended that Applicants read through the Special Event Permit Guide to answer any questions they may have regarding their event, and determine what necessary materials are to be submitted with their application.

 After uploading the necessary documents and information to the application, it will be reviewed, additional information will be collected and then sent out for referral to applicable agencies.
 You will be notified if your event qualifies for a permit and/or whether it requires additional permits, information, and/or a meeting with the Special Event Committee.
 The Special Event Committee is made up of County agencies involved in the permitting process or whose resources may be impacted by the event.

 Permit fees vary and will be assessed according to the scope and scale of the event.
 The average event permit fee is typically billed for two hours at $325 per hour.
 Applicants will be sent an invoice and payment must be received before the permit is issued.

 It is our goal to assist event organizers in planning safe and fun events that have no negative impact on the community and public resources.